-Students choose from a variety of options that enable them to live around Washington Square Park in close proximity to campus.
+Most LLM students choose to live in one of the Law School’s residence halls located around Washington Square Park in close proximity to campus.
 Students may reside in one of two high-rise, apartment-style residence halls, or a low-rise building.
 Students usually have their own bedrooms in shared two- or three-bedroom apartments, but there are also a limited number of studio and one-bedroom apartment options.
-Family housing accommodations (in the form of studios and one-bedroom apartments) are also available, but limited in quantity.
+Family housing accommodations (in the form of studios and one-bedroom apartments) are available, but limited in quantity.
 A majority of our students and many of our faculty live close to each other, fostering and sustaining an engaged community.

-Each year, students also choose to live throughout the five boroughs of New York City (Manhattan, Brooklyn, Queens, the Bronx, and Staten Island), in New Jersey, or in Connecticut.
-The university offers guidance and advice to law students looking for housing in the private sector.
+Each year, some students choose to live off-campus in the greater New York City area.
+NYU offers guidance and advice to law students looking for housing on the private market.

 The Graduate Division of the Office of Career Services provides comprehensive assistance for students and alumni seeking private-sector positions worldwide.
 The Public Interest Law Center aids students seeking jobs in government agencies, NGOs, and international organizations; and students may apply for limited funding from the Law School to pursue certain fellowships, internships, and clerkships worldwide.
-Among the services offered are career-planning seminars, access to on- and off-campus recruiting programs, individual counseling, interview practice, and résumé and cover letter review.
+Among the services offered are individual career counseling, résumé and cover letter advice, job-search workshops, career panels, and resources for researching employers and the legal job market.
 Key career events that occur during the academic year include

 - International Student Interview Program